Realworld raises $3.4M to help Gen Z navigate adulthood – TechCrunch

 Realworld initially charged for access to its playbooks, but they’re now available for free.
 Instead, Bellaire said the company could charge a subscription fee for additional features and for “concierge-oriented support.”

-“This is one of those problems where if get it right, you can make a huge impact, but you can also have huge financial success,” she added.
+“This is one of those problems where if you get it right, you can make a huge impact, but you can also have huge financial success,” she added.

 It sounds like investors agree.
 Realworld had previously raised $1.1 million, and this new seed round was led by Fitz Gate Ventures, with participation from Bezos Expeditions (Jeff Bezos’ personal investment firm), Knightsgate Ventures, The Helm, Great Oaks VC, Copper Wire Ventures, AmplifyHer Ventures, Underdog Labs, Human Ventures and Techstars.

-Amplifyher Partner Meghan Cross Breeden noted that Realworld could “corner the market on life milestones,” not just for Gen Z right now, but for “every future milestone … in the long-haul of adulthood, from buying a home to caring for a parent.”
+Amplifyher partner Meghan Cross Breeden noted that Realworld could “corner the market on life milestones,” not just for Gen Z right now, but for “every future milestone … in the long-haul of adulthood, from buying a home to caring for a parent.”